TZer0/tzer0.github.io/warframe.md

 There are therefore two rules of thumb for getting high damage numbers:
 * Go for cheap increases in any factor.
 * Try to spread out the increases into every factor.

+#### Tips
+* A lot of this can be done sort of automatically through Overframe - just keep adding mods that are the best at increasing effective damage, but do note that Overframe does some odd assumptions about certain things, here's a list of things you need to be aware of (and hence why it is important to know about the formula above):
+  * Not including Kuva Nukor's microwave effect when calculating extra damage due to status effects on mods such as [Galvanized Shot](https://warframe.fandom.com/wiki/Galvanized_Shot).
+  * No option to include warframe arcanes in the calculations.
+  * No option to apply only specific conditionals.